Comparison·Mar 29, 2026·12 min read

 • Your roadmap includes connecting to LMS, bureaus, KYC, and banking data without building each integration from scratch.

 For a structural look at where decisioning sits relative to your existing systems, see loan origination software vs decisioning platform.
 Decisioning is a layer, not a replacement for everything.
+To go deeper on the engine itself, see what is loan decisioning.

 External references